itisnotdone/gogetit/README.md

 ## Features
 - Provides an API and a CLI tool for dealing with Libvirt(KVM) and LXD.
-- Aware of [MAAS](https://github.com/itisnotdone/maas-client) and works with it to manage IP and FQDN allocation.
+- Aware of MAAS and works with [maas-client](https://github.com/itisnotdone/maas-client) to manage IP and FQDN allocation.
 - Aware of Chef knife and its sub commands such as Vault to automate routine tasks.
-- Can be used as a [kitchen driver](https://github.com/itisnotdone/kitchen-gogetkitchen) for Chef Kitchen.
+- Being used by [kitchen-gogetkitchen](https://github.com/itisnotdone/kitchen-gogetkitchen) as a kitchen driver for Chef Test Kitchen.

 ## Installation